ColinGMatherne/Azure-VM/README.md

 </p>

 # Creating a Virtual Machine in Azure
-This tutorial outlines the installation of a Virtual Macine in Microsoft's Azure cloud PAAS.<br />
+This tutorial outlines the installation of a Virtual Macine in Microsoft's Azure<br />

 ## Environments and Technologies Used